IcyDrae/website/blog/posts/Write code, not comments.md

-# Write code, not comments: The art of self-explanatory programming.
+# Write code, not comments: The art of self-explanatory programming

 Friday August 04 2023 20:00:00 GMT+0100 (Central European Standard Time)

-First draft.

 ![City at night from the top.](./cover_images/write-code-not-comments.jpg)